VirtoCommerce/vc-docs/platform/user-guide/docs/white-labeling/customizing-brand-elements.md

 You can start using white labeling.

-## Enable White Labeling via Contacts
+## Enable white labeling via Contacts

 To enable white labeling via the **Contacts** module: